-

 Penalties for Failure to Maintain Financial Responsibility

-Having no proof of insurance just won't work in Vermont.
+Having no proof of motorcycle insurance just won't work in Vermont.
 When you go to the DMV to register your bike, you must show proof of insurance.
 If allow your coverage to lapse after you have submitted proof to the state, you could be issued a civil traffic citation along with:

 - A fine.